-My personal collection of pencil sharpeners and other toys are the inspiration for this series of paintings.
+My personal collection of pencil sharpeners is the inspiration for this series of paintings.
 Using traditional realistic technique to paint "portraits" of these playful figures, I relish the opportunity to create beautiful works of art combining serious craftsmanship with amusing irony.
 By treating inexpensive toys with an exaggerated reverence, the paintings themselves become the precious objects worthy of the reverence given to the original subjects.
 I know I've created a successful painting when these odd little

 artifacts of consumer society stare back with their own unique